 The outputs from the Multi-Criteria Assessment described above, were used to inform the recommendation to our Strategic Priorities Board as part of the PR19 governance process.
-Our Board were satisfied that the additional costs associated with delivery of the Alternative LCP were beneficial in terms of the adaptability, flexibility and future proofing that the Alternative LCP provides.
+Our Board were satisfied that the additional costs associated with delivery of the Best Value Plan were beneficial in terms of the adaptability, flexibility and future proofing this plan provides.
 By delaying the new resource option development, this gives us choices in the future for more strategic sustainable resources if required.
-This strategy then became our Preferred Plan.
+The best Value Plan then became our Preferred Plan.

-Table 3.7: Performance criteria assessment for final strategy selection
+Table 3.12: Performance criteria assessment for final strategy selection

-Performance criteria Least Cost Plan Preferred Plan (Best Value Plan) Description of analysis (quantitative Of qualitative Justification of score Cost Quantitative - using cost outputs from EBSD modelling.
-The Least Cost Plan performs better as it has a lower overall capital and operating costs Adaptability and flexibility Quantitative - using EBSD scenario model runs.
+Performance criteria Baseline Least Cost Plan Alternative Least Cost Plan Preferred Plan (Best Value Plan) Description of analysis (quantitative or qualitative) Justification for score Cost Quantitative - using cost outputs from EBSD modelling.
+The Least Cost Plan performs better as it has a lower overall capital and operating costs.
+Adaptability and flexibility Quantitative - using EBSD scenario model runs.
 The Preferred Plan performs better as it allows greater flexibility for development and sharing of new resource options beyond 2025.
 Risk and resilience Quantitative - using proportion of single supply population and performance in stress testing.
-Both plans perform equally when considering the reduction of single supply population but the Preferred Plan performs better in stress testing (stage 4).
+All plans perform equally when considering the reduction of single supply population, but the Preferred Plan performs better in stress testing (stage 4).
 Alignment with WRE Qualitative - comparison with WRE regional strategy.
 The Preferred Plan delivers better alignment with the WRE strategy due to an increase in the capacity of strategic transfers across the region.
 Alignment with customer preferences Qualitative - comparison with outputs from customer preference surveys.
 The Preferred Plan performs better when compared with customer preferences as it makes best use of existing resources and defers the development of desalination which is less favourable to customers than transfers.
 Environmental and social impacts Both quantitative and qualitative analysis undertaken using the outputs from the SEA, HRA and Ecosystem Services Assessment.
-Both plans perform equally when compared against all SEA objectives.
+All plans perform equally when compared against all SEA objectives.